 Equation (7) shows the difference between aggregate productivity and aggregate technology.
-First, the $(\overline{\gamma}^{\nu}-1)dx^{\nu}$ term captures the average scale effect: If the average value-added returns to scale are increasing, fluctuations in aggregate primary inputs cause procyclical fluctuations in aggregate productivity.
-Second, the $R{\gamma}$ term represents the effect of reallocation of inputs across industries with different returns to scale: If returns to scale vary across industries, productivity growth receives an extra boost when industries with above-average increasing returns also experience above-average input growth.
-Third, the $R{M}$ term corrects for mismeasurements in value added: Value added is computed using $s{Mi}$ as a measure of the output elasticity of materials, but with non-constant returns the output elasticity differs from materials' revenue share.
-Finally, the $du^{\nu}$ term captures the effect on aggregate productivity of a change in value-added-based utilization.
+First, the $(\overline{\gamma}^v - 1)dx^v$ term captures the average scale effect: if the average value-added returns to scale are increasing, fluctuations in aggregate primary inputs cause procyclical fluctuations in aggregate productivity.
+Second, the $R{\gamma}$ term represents the effect of reallocation of inputs across industries with different returns to scale: if returns to scale vary across industries, productivity growth receives an extra boost when industries with above-average increasing returns also experience above-average input growth.
+Third, the $R_M$ term corrects for mismeasurements in value added: value added is computed using $s{Mi}$ as a measure of the output elasticity of materials, but with non-constant returns the output elasticity differs from materials' revenue share.
+Finally, the $du^v$ term captures the effect on aggregate productivity of a change in value-added-based utilization.

-Note that if all firms are perfectly competitive and do not vary utilization, then all four terms discussed above disappear: Aggregate Solow residual dp equals aggregate technology change $dz^{\nu}$ .
+Note that if all firms are perfectly competitive and do not vary utilization, then all four terms discussed above disappear: if all firms are perfectly competitive with a constant returns production function, $\gamma_i^v = 1$ and $c{Mi}^ = s{Mi}^$ for all i.
+Hence, the first three terms in equation (7) always equal zero.
+Furthermore, if there is no utilization variation, it is obvious that the last term also equals zero.
+Then aggregate Solow residual dp equals aggregate technology change $dz^v$ .
 However, with imperfect competition (non-constant returns) and cyclical variations in utilization, productivity and technology are generally not equivalent.

-3. Data and Estimation Method
+III.
+Data and Estimation Method

-3.1 The Data
+A. The Data

-We use the Japan Industry Productivity (JIP) database compiled by Fukao, Inui, Kawai, Miyagawa, and other collaborators on industry-level inputs and outputs.
+We use the JIP database compiled by Fukao et al. (2003) on industry-level inputs and outputs.
 This database is part of the research project at the Economic and Social Research Institute (ESRI), Cabinet Office, Government of Japan, aimed at measuring TFP growth at the industry level.
 The data consist of a panel of 84 industries covering the entire Japanese economy for the years 1973-98.
-In each sectoral account, output is measured as gross output, and inputs are separated into capital, labor and materials.
+In each sectoral account, output is measured as gross output, and inputs are separated into capital, labor, and materials.
 Labor input data are available both with and without a quality adjustment.
-For a complete description of the database, see Fukao et al. (2003a Appendix A; 2003b).
+For a complete description of the database, see Fukao et al. (2003; 2004, appendix A).